 Applications to be an Amgen Scholar are provided by and processed at each participating host institution.
 Follow the link above to find this institution’s application.

-LMU Munich is one of the foremost research universities in Europe, with an over 500 year history.
-Excellence in research at LMU Munich is consistently recognized in national and international rankings.
-Fourteen Nobel Prize winners, including Conrad Roentgen, Werner Heisenberg, and most recently, Gerhard Ertl, are among the numerous LMU researchers who have received prestigious awards for groundbreaking work.
+LMU Munich is one of the foremost research universities in Europe, with an over 500-year history.
+Twenty-six Nobel Prize winners, including Conrad Roentgen, Werner Heisenberg, and most recently, Gerhard Ertl, are among the numerous LMU researchers who have received prestigious awards for groundbreaking work.
 Boasting the largest number of international students in Germany, LMU Munich actively promotes academic diversity and provides a rich environment for fostering international research partnerships and networks.
-The city of Munich also has much to offer, being cited by the New York Times as the “World’s Most Liveable City" and Newsweek rating it as one of the "Ten Most Dynamic Cities" in the world.
-The third largest city in Germany and located within an hour's travel of the Bavarian Alps, Munich offers an exciting blend of high-tech industry and cosmopolitan life.
+The third largest city in Germany also has much to offer, being cited by the New York Times as the “World’s Most Liveable City”.